 D.C.
-Council votes to allow landlords to evict dangerous tenants
+Council votes to let landlords evict dangerous tenants, but not to raise rent

 The exception to the eviction moratorium, which passed 12-1 and will require a second vote before it is sent to Mayor Muriel E. Bowser (D), allows landlords to remove renters if they can demonstrate before a judge that the person poses a risk of bodily harm to neighbors.
 Council member Anita Bond (D-At Large), who introduced the measure, said she knows of fewer than 50 cases so far that would likely meet those conditions.

 “People’s homes need to be their sanctuary,” Bonds said.
 “When there are threats to their safety and security from other tenants in the building, they need to be able to count on their landlord to take action.”